Kasha Mleko: Sustainability Challenges in the Insurance Industry

 One of the most critical challenges for sustainability managers across industries is consistent, reliable data availability.
 Companies often face incomplete or outdated information, which hampers their ability to make informed decisions, especially in sectors like insurance, where risk assessment is paramount.
 Without robust data, it becomes nearly impossible to track sustainability metrics effectively or align them with regulatory requirements.

-Kasha Mleko sheds light on this issue, stating, "One of the biggest challenges we face is the lack of consistent, reliable data across various operational aspects.
+Kasha Mleko sheds light on this issue, stating, "One of the biggest challenges we face is the lack of consistent, reliable data across investment sectors.
 While data availability has improved, particularly with the introduction of corporate disclosure regimes, it still falls short of what’s needed.
-The absence of accurate, comparable data makes it difficult to make precise decisions.
-Right now, we focus on identifying high-level trends rather than detailed decisions, simply because the data isn’t robust enough."
+The absence of accurate, comparable data makes it difficult to make investment decisions.
+Right now, we tend to focus on identifying high-level trends rather than detailed decisions, simply because the data isn’t sufficiently consistent."

 Her perspective reflects a widespread concern in sustainability management.
 Inconsistent data undermines the credibility of ESG claims and the ability to drive impactful change.
 Recent data reveals that 82% of firms report struggling with reliable data collection under the new EU reporting standards (Impact Investor).
 Furthermore, only 50% of large organizations are prepared to comply with the Corporate Sustainability Reporting Directive (CSRD), which amplifies the challenge of obtaining timely and comparable data across sectors (Impact Investor).
 This lack of preparedness significantly impacts industries like insurance, where risk assessment is integral to business sustainability.